PKU-Alignment/omnisafe/docs/source/saferl/focops.rst

 FOCOPS mainly includes the following contributions:

-It provides a **two-stage policy update** to optimize the current policy.
-Next, it gives the practical implementation for solving the two-stage policy update.
+- Provides a **two-stage policy update** to optimize the current policy.
+- Gives the practical implementation for solving the two-stage policy update.
-Finally, FOCOPS provides rigorous derivative proofs for the above theories, as detailed in the :bdg-ref-info:`Appendix<focops-appendix>` to this tutorial.
+- Offers rigorous derivative proofs for the above theories, as detailed in the :bdg-ref-info:`Appendix<focops-appendix>` to this tutorial.

 One suggested reading order is CPO(:doc:`../saferl/cpo`), PCPO(:doc:`../saferl/pcpo`), then FOCOPS.
 If you have yet to read the PCPO, it does not matter.
 It will only affect your reading experience a little.
 Nevertheless, be sure to read this article after reading the CPO tutorial we